riscv-verification/RVVI/docs/rvvi.md

 The control state variable is called cmd, indicating the current command in operation, this can be one of
-IDLE, STEPI, STOP, CONT
+IDLE, STEPI, CONT, STOP
-additionally the control interface contains methods to step and run the device, for example
+additionally the control interface contains methods to control the device, for example

 stepi():
 Run the device until either an instruction provides a notify event of a trap or is valid, internally